-“Fuck it,” she says, at last, and grabs my hand too tightly – her own rough and calloused and very strong, the hands of a woman who knows how to do things, wild and brave things, and I think of the years she spent practicing climbing the unhewn rocks of the walls of her tower in preparation to leave.
+“Fuck it,” she says, at last, and grabs my hand too tightly—her own rough and calloused and very strong, the hands of a woman who knows how to do things, wild and brave things, and I think of the years she spent practicing climbing the unhewn rocks of the walls of her tower in preparation for escape.

 She wasn’t fool enough to only trust her hair.
 I respect that.

-“Thank you,” I say, and offer tissues.
-I give her a minute – sixty-three seconds, actually, but who’s counting?
+“Thank you,” I say, offer tissues, and give her a minute to compose herself.
+Sixty-three seconds, actually, but who’s counting?

 I want so badly to ask about the last time she saw her mother, a fearsome one-horned babaroga, whose theft of her will never be punished.
 I want to ask about Rapunzel’s grip, strong enough to crush rocks to powder.
 I want to ask about Rapunzel’s hair, which cannot be cut by any implement unless she wields it herself.

 I don’t.
-Now is not the time, and the best therapy happens in the natural course of conversation, anyway – like making a baby.
+Now is not the time, and the best therapy happens in the natural course of relationship, anyway—like all of life.
 “So,” I said.
 “Let’s start with the basics: how would you define the word ‘weird’?”

 Though her breath still hitches, she sits straighter, chin up, meeting my eyes because she’s going to answer me with the armor of truthful defiance.

 We’re finally ready to begin.